core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A client that has sent a multicast GET or FETCH request with the Observe Option MAY follow up by sending a new unicast CON request with the same Token value and same Observe Option value to a particular server, in order to ensure that the particular server receives the request.
 This is useful in case a specific group member, that was expected to respond to the initial group request, did not respond to the initial request.
 In this case, the client MUST use a Message ID that differs from the initial multicast message.

-Furthermore, consistently with Section 3.3.1 of {{RFC7641}} and following its guidelines, a client MAY at any time send a new multicast GET or FETCH request with the same Token value and same Observe Option value as the original request.
+Furthermore, consistent with Section 3.3.1 of {{RFC7641}} and following its guidelines, a client MAY at any time send a new multicast GET or FETCH request with the same Token value and same Observe Option value as the original request.
 This allows the client to verify that it has an up-to-date representation of an observed resource and/or to re-register its interest to observe a resource.

 In the above client behaviors, the Token value is kept identical to the initial request to avoid that a client is included in more than one entry in the list of observers (Section 4.1 of {{RFC7641}}).

 Before repeating a request as specified above, the client SHOULD wait for at least the expected round-trip time plus the Leisure time period defined in Section 8.2 of {{RFC7252}}, to give the server time to respond.

 A server that receives a GET or FETCH request with the Observe Option, for which request processing is successful, SHOULD respond to this request and not suppress the response.
-A server that adds a client to the list of observers for a resource due to an Observe request MUST respond to this request and not suppress it.
+A server that adds a client to the list (as a new entry) of observers for a resource due to an Observe request MUST respond to this request and not suppress it.

 A server SHOULD have a mechanism to verify liveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
 This can be implemented by sending notifications occassionally using a Confirmable message.
 See Section 4.5 of {{RFC7641}} for details.
 This requirement overrides the regular behavior of sending Non-Confirmable notifications in response to a Non-Confirmable request.

 A client can use the unicast cancellation methods of Section 3.6 of {{RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
-This can be used to remove specific observed servers, or even all servers in the group.
+This can be used to remove specific observed servers, or even all servers in the group (using serial unicast to each known group member).
 In addition, a client MAY explicitly deregister from all those servers at once, by sending a multicast GET or FETCH request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
-In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used or the multicast deregistration request MAY be repeated upon receiving another observe response from a server.
+In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the multicast deregistration request MAY be repeated upon receiving another observe response from a server.

 For observing a group of servers through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
-The method defined in {{I-D.tiloca-core-groupcomm-proxy}} enables group communication through proxies and addresses those limitations.
+The method defined in {{I-D.tiloca-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.

 ## Block-Wise Transfer ## {#sec-block-wise}

 Section 2.8 of {{RFC7959}} specifies how a client can use block-wise transfer (Block2 Option) in a multicast GET request to limit the size of the initial response of each server.
-Consistently with Section 2.5 of {{RFC8132}}, the same can be done with a multicast FETCH request.
+Consistent with Section 2.5 of {{RFC8132}}, the same can be done with a multicast FETCH request.

 The client has to use unicast for any further request, separately addressing each different server, in order to retrieve more blocks of the resource from that server, if any.
 Also, a server (member of a targeted CoAP group) that needs to respond to a multicast request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
 Again, a client would have to use unicast for any further requests to retrieve more blocks of the resource.